-For both thesis-type and course-type program, the comprehensive examination consists of both written and oral portions.
+For the course-type program, the comprehensive examination consists of both written and oral portions.
 The comprehensive examination is designed as a field examination, and the written portion will cover both the courses the student has taken and the general MA reading list required of all graduate students.
-The oral examination spans the fields encompassed by the written examination; for students who have written a thesis as part of their program, the oral additionally constitutes a defense of that thesis.
+The oral examination spans the fields encompassed by the written examination.

-Students who choose the thesis-type program need to take their MA Comprehensive Examination as described above.
-The student must constitute an MA Supervisory Committee made up of the student's Major Professor, one Minor Professor (if any), and two other faculty members.
+Students who choose the thesis-type program must constitute an MA Supervisory Committee made up of the student's Major Professor, one Minor Professor (if any), and two other faculty members.
 The student must submit a thesis to the Supervisory Committee that reveals independent investigation and knowledge of the methods of scholarship within the major field.

 For specific questions about Slavic Program course offerings and academic advising, contact Prof. Lisa Ryoko Wakamiya, the Slavic Graduate Program Adviser, at firstname.lastname@example.org.